 Camping is year-round.
-Shenandoah River's EW Campground has 32 sites with water and electric hookups for various equipment - tents, popups and RVs up to 60 feet long.
-Water at campsites is turned off when tempertures are below freezing.
-There's no reduction in fees - water is still available elsewhere in the park at such times.
-The campground has centrally located restrooms that have hot showers.
+Shenandoah River's developed campground has 32 sites with water and electric hookups for various equipment - tents, popups and RVs up to 60 feet long.
+Water at campsites is turned off when temperatures are below freezing.
+At such times, there's no reduction in fees because water is still available elsewhere in the park.
+The campground has centrally located restrooms with hot showers.
 Sites have fire-rings, picnic tables and lantern holders.
 Twenty-seven sites are back-in, and five are pull-through.
 Site assignment is made upon arrival, not at the time of reservation.

 Four camping cabins (small bunkhouses) also are in the EW campground.
 They are unheated.
 The maximum occupancy for the camping cabins is four.
-There are 10 standard tent sites - for only tents - in the Right River Campground, which isn't near the EW Campground.
+There are 10 standard tents-only sites in the Right River Campground, which isn't near the EW Campground.

 Those arriving after 4:30 should check in at the booth at the park's entrance.
 A rack outside the booth has envelopes with check-in documents for each guest.